 U.S. Bank Downgrading Options

-With U.S. Bank, there is yet another reason to refrain from closing a card: if you have a U.S. Bank checking of savings account, carrying a credit card will help you avoid the fees, so you don’t have to guess and make sure your balance hasn’t gone below a certain threshold.
+With U.S. Bank, there is yet another reason to refrain from closing a card: if you have a U.S. Bank checking or savings account, carrying a credit card will help you avoid the fees.
+So you don’t have to guess and make sure your balance hasn’t gone below a certain threshold.

 The good news, however, is that the two most popular U.S. Bank travel premium cards have their own no-fee alternatives.

 While it only earns one FlexPerks point per dollar, they are worth more when you redeem them on airlines.
 For example, 20,000 points can buy you a ticket for up to $400.

-Depending on your relationship with the bank, you may even get a retention offer that will include waiving the annual fee or compensating you for it in another way like with bonus points or miles for example.
+Depending on your relationship with the bank, you may even get a retention offer that will include waiving the annual fee or compensating you for it in another way, like with bonus points or miles.
 Decide for yourself beforehand which card you want to be downgraded to and if there is an offer you can’t refuse.